Timeloops: Automatic System Call Policy Learning for Containerized Microservices: Background and Threat Model

-In our implementation, we use AddressSanitizer (ASan) as the run-time exploit detection technique for the oracle since it provides instrumentation for detecting run-time memory violations.
-To create an oracle container for a given service, we use Clang to compile the service's code and dependencies with ASAN compilation flags.
-Our flexible design allows users to create oracle containers hardened with other exploit detection techniques customized to their threat landscape, however we use ASAN since ~70\% of CVEs each year are attributed to memory safety issues~\cite{team2019}.
+The system call (syscall) interface enables user-space applications to request privileged services from OS kernel.
+This interface is quite large: for example, the Linux kernel (v5.x) provides $\approx 70\%$ of CVEs each year are attributed to memory safety issues~\cite{team2019}.

-However, the \timeloops~system is limited by the oracle container's ability to detect exploit types.
 Our system determines when a new system call is the result of a memory corruption exploit that ASan detects.
 However, when a system call is introduced by an attacker via an exploit or misconfiguration that does \textit{not} leverage a memory corruption vulnerability, \timeloops~will update the system call policy to allow the new system call.
 Therefore, the scope of the security policies that \timeloops~can learn is limited by the abilities of the oracle.
 In Section~\ref{sec:attack-categories}, we discuss complimentary approaches for maintaining the security of the service container and the overall \timeloops~system in the context of exploits beyond what the oracle can detect.
 We also intend for the \timeloops~oracle model to be modular, such that multiple oracle containers with different forms of analyses can be deployed in parallel to alleviate some of the pressure of finding one perfect hardening mechanism.